Research and Development Priorities

 optimise inputs, improve quality and yields and reduce waste

-continue adoption of environmentally sensitive and sustainable systems
+continue development & adoption of environmentally sensitive and sustainable systems

 differentiate the premium quality of British products for customers and consumers

-meet statutory and customer expectations in every respect
+meet and where possible exceed statutory and customer expectations in every respect

 Effective research and knowledge exchange will enable the UK industry to remain at the forefront of global advances in the technologies and practises to ensure sustainability and expansion of British Tomato production.
 They aim to stay one step ahead of current issues and improve the sustainability of every operation they carry out whether in production, packing, sales or marketing.

-The British Tomato Growers Association (BTGA), representing over 90% of the British Tomato industry (approximately 200ha), principally needs to see solutions to the practical problems shared by all growers, using technology which is understood by and acceptable to consumers.
-The BTGA also wish to encourage novel and speculative research which will drive their long-term innovation agenda.
-Such solutions include those to the current problems whether in terms of pest and disease, energy, water, environmental sustainability, equipment, labour or any other of a number of issues which have been, are and will continue to be faced in the future.
+The British Tomato Growers Association (BTGA), representing over 90% of the British Tomato industry (approximately 180ha), principally needs to see solutions to the practical problems shared by all growers, using technology which is understood by and acceptable to consumers.
+The BTGA also encourage novel and speculative research which will drive their long-term innovation agenda for UK food production.
+Such solutions include those to the current problems whether in terms of pest and disease, energy, water, environmental sustainability, equipment, labour, economic and any other of a number of issues which have been, are and will continue to be faced in the future.

-The whole process requires ongoing development and implementation of best practice from currently available technology and the incorporation of knowledge provided by new research that has been directed by the requirements of the industry.
-The Association feel it is critical to be involved with research at all levels to ensure outcomes have a direct practical application.
-The group are keen to engage, partner and participate with research funding bodies to get best value from all streams of research work.
-Effective knowledge exchange with the whole industry is also a key need.
-Moreover, the BTGA also hope to encourage young entrants, of all levels, into Tomato production to help assure the sustainability and ongoing vibrancy of this innovative industry.
+The production and food distribution process requires ongoing development and implementation of best practice from currently available technology and the incorporation of knowledge provided by novel research that has been directed by the requirements of the industry.
+The Association consider it is critical to be involved with and help direct research at all levels to ensure outcomes have a direct practical application.
+The BTGA are keen to engage, partner and participate with research funding bodies to get best outcomes from all research work.
+Effective knowledge exchange with the Tomato and wider protected crops industry is also essential.
+Moreover, the BTGA also wish to encourage young entrants into Tomato production to help assure the sustainability and ongoing vibrancy of this innovative and important industry.

 To illustrate the industry needs, the tomato production cycle has been used as a base, with R&D and knowledge transfer requirements highlighted in each phase through production to postharvest.
-Targets and timeframes have been set; strategies which may help deliver these have been suggested.
-The BTGA would like to request that stakeholders consult with the technical committee (via their Technical Officer) prior to considering addressing any of the issues presented in this document.
+Targets and timeframes have been set; strategies that will help deliver these have been suggested.
+The BTGA would like to request that stakeholders consult with the technical committee (via their Technical Officer, Dr Phil Morley) prior to considering addressing any of the issues presented in this document.

 To improve profitability by increased production efficiency through better use of resources